-- the sale of shares of our Series A common stock to the underwriters in the relevant offering; - the issuance by us of shares of Series A common stock upon conversion, redemption, exchange or otherwise pursuant to the terms of our convertible perpetual preferred stock or upon the exercise of an option, or a warrant or a similar security or the conversion of a security outstanding on the date of the prospectus supplement that will accompany this prospectus at the time of an offering and reflected in this prospectus and the accompanying prospectus supplement; - the grants by us of options or stock, or the issuance by us of stock, under our benefit plans described in this prospectus and the accompanying prospectus supplement; - permitted sales and transfers by us of Series A common stock under the Celanese Americas Retirement Savings Plan; - distributions of shares of Series A common stock or any security convertible into Series A common stock to limited partners or stockholders of the selling stockholders, provided that the recipients of such Series A common stock agrees to be bound by the restrictions described in this paragraph for the remainder of such 90-day period; - transfers by directors or executive officers of shares of Series A common stock by gift or to immediate family members provided that the recipients of such Series A common stock agree to be bound by the restrictions described in this paragraph for the remainder of such 90-day period; - transfers by executive officers to us upon death or disability or termination of employment in accordance with the terms of the employee stockholders agreements entered into prior to the date of the relevant offering; - the issuance of Series A common stock in connection with the acquisition of, a joint venture with or a merger with, another company, and the filing of a registration statement with respect thereto, provided that, subject to certain exceptions, the recipients of such Series A common stock agree to be bound by the restrictions described in this paragraph for the remainder of such 90-day period;
+• the sale of shares of our Series A common stock to the underwriters in this offering;

+- the issuance by us of shares of Series A common stock upon conversion, redemption, exchange or otherwise pursuant to the terms of our convertible perpetual preferred stock or upon the exercise of an option, or a warrant or a similar security or the conversion of a security outstanding on the date hereof and reflected in this prospectus; - the grants by us of options or stock, or the issuance by us of stock, under our benefit plans described in this prospectus; - permitted sales and transfers by us of Series A common stock under the Celanese Americas Retirement Savings Plan; - distributions of shares of Series A common stock or any security convertible into Series A common stock to limited partners or stockholders of the selling stockholders, provided that the recipients of such Series A common stock agrees to be bound by the restrictions described in this paragraph for the remainder of such 90-day period; - transfers by directors or executive officers of shares of Series A common stock by gift or to immediate family members provided that the recipients of such Series A common stock agree to be bound by the restrictions described in this paragraph for the remainder of such 90-day period; - transfers by executive officers to us upon death or disability or termination of employment in accordance with the terms of the employee stockholders agreements entered into prior to the date of this offering; - the issuance of Series A common stock in connection with the acquisition of, a joint venture with or a merger with, another company, and the filing of a registration statement with respect thereto, provided that, subject to certain exceptions, the recipients of such Series A common stock agree to be bound by the restrictions described in this paragraph for the remainder of such 90-day period;

-- transactions by any person other than us relating to shares of Series A common stock acquired in open market transactions after the completion of the relevant offering; and. - the filing of a registration statement pursuant to the registration rights of any of the selling stockholders.
+- transactions by any person other than us relating to shares of Series A common stock acquired in open market transactions after the completion of this offering; and. - the filing of a registration statement pursuant to the registration rights of any of the selling stockholders.